FirstLegoLeague/launcher/docs/userguide.md

 ### Hardware required

-The software can be run entirely on one laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
+The software can be run entirely on a single laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
 See [Networked Computers](#networked-computers)

 ### Computer requirements

-The computer on which the software is installed should be an Intel I5 with 8GB of memory, or better.
+The computer on which the software is installed should be a Windows Intel I5 with 8GB of memory, or better.
 Approximately 1.5 GB of disk space is required.
 The other computers (scorekeepers, timer, results display) only need to run a browser and therefore have mimimal hardware needs.

+Note: Currently we only support 64-bit computers.
+We are working to extend support to older 32-bit computers.

 ### Modules